Historic Kohler strikes and future

 Three participants from the last strike – former Local 833 President Charles Conrardy and Gordy Billmann and Julius Siech – and former State Senator Cal Potter will relate experiences as part of a panel that will examine how the strikes affected the community and the workers involved.
 Current Local 833 President Dave Boucher will discuss the local’s situation today.

-Looking at how unions can move ahead in today’s difficult economy will be Karen Lewis, president of the Chicago Teachers Union, and Joe Burns, author, labor attorney and union representative.
+Looking at how unions can move ahead in today’s difficult economy will be Matthew Luskin, organizer for the Chicago Teachers Union, and Joe Burns, author, labor attorney and union representative.

-Lewis lead the Chicago Teachers in their community-wide strike in September 2012, fighting back management demands for an unfair teacher evaluation system, halting the merit pay proposal and ensuring protections for teachers in phased out schools.
-Having put in 22 years as a high school chemistry teacher, Lewis led a grassroots effort to become head of the union.
+Luskin was the lead organizer of the Chicago Teachers in their community-wide strike in September 2012, fighting back management demands for an unfair teacher evaluation system, halting the merit pay proposal and ensuring protections for teachers in phased out schools.

 An open discussion will follow the presentations of Lewis and Burns.